BrandynHamilton/HTTPayer/backend/README.md

 1. **Facilitator Server (Flask)** - Enables x402 usage on Avalanche.
 2. **x402 Demo Server (Flask)** - An endpoint for HTTPayer tests and demos which can handle both Base Sepolia and Avalanche Fuji x402 processes.

-A Python SDK was also created to interact with both the x402 protocol and HTTPayer server.
-It enables 402 gating of endpoints via a decorator class, as well as a client class to handle 402 status codes through the HTTPayer server.

 The backend is currently deployed to Akash; links can be found below.

 ---